clecle-usb/clecle-usb/README.md

-- 👋 Hi, I’m @clecle-usb
+- 👋 Hi, I’m @Macoto64
-- 👀 I’m interested in nsi
+- 👀 I’m interested in AI
-- 🌱 I’m currently learning nsi
+- 🌱 I’m currently learning D/M Learning
-- 💞️ I’m looking to collaborate on nsi
+- 💞️ I’m looking to collaborate with friends
 - 📫 How to reach me ...

 <!---